b3-exmo/b3-exmo.github.io/docs/Culture/Perfection/imperfect-leaders.md

 There's a New Testament passage reading that "[God is no respecter of persons](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/10?lang=eng&id=p34#p34)."
 Looking to [other translations](https://biblehub.com/acts/10-34.htm), this verse uses verbiage like "partiality" or "favoritism."
 I should hope that we can understand this verse to mean (among other applications of this verse) that congregants and leaders will be held to the same standard in God's assessment of behavior.

 No, church leaders are simply *not* "perfect" by whichever definition we use.
 If that were a requirement, there would be no church for God to lead via an imperfect prophet.
-Despite [[Perfection|what President Kimball says]], no, I don't think perfection is a reasonable (or achievable) goal for us everyday folk like you or me, As it happens, church leaders are lay ministers, comprised of everyday folks like you or me.
+Despite [[Perfection for Members|what President Kimball says]], no, I don't think perfection is a reasonable (or achievable) goal for everyday folk like you or me.
+As it happens, church leaders are lay ministers, comprised of everyday folk like you or me.
 By my estimation, it follows then that those leaders should be held to the same expectation and standard as everyday folk like you or me: *imperfect*.
 Is that fair?

 &nbsp;

 ## Standards for Laypersons
-Having established that the standard for imperfect leaders must not be so different from the standard for laypersons... what do we (non-leadership) people need to do in order to repent and *be perfected* in Christ?
+Having established that the standard for imperfect leaders must not be so different from the standard for laypersons... what is the requirement for imperfect people to repent and *be perfected* in Christ?
 We're prone to make mistakes (or commit sins) just as much as a church leader is, right?
 What do we do to remediate them?

 &nbsp;